bramvrancken/SpELL-ULB.github.io/README.md

 (venv) $ pip freeze > requirements.txt
 ```

-If you want a local preview of how the website renders, you can run the following command from the base dir, and go to the URL that is shown
+If you want a local preview of how the website renders, you can run the following command from the base dir, and go to the URL that is shown with your browser.

 ```bash
 (venv) $ mkdocs serve